shtoystack/docker-guacamole/UPGRADE.md

 postgresql-13. (and for those who were looking for a replacement of Oznu's original image when Guacamole 1.4.0 came out, that was a problem too at the time).

 And I don't like that, so in the future, I will slowly try to migrate my images to the version of postgresql available in the base repositories.

+These instructions can be used to upgrade from any version of PostgreSQL to a newer version (meaning, you can use these instructions to upgrade from [oznu's image](hub.docker.com/r/oznu/guacamole/)).

 ## Is this a problem for the users?